Radiative decays and magnetic moments of the predicted $B_c$-like molecules: Abstract

 \section{Abstract}

-In this work, we first perform a systematic study of the magnetic moments of the $B_c$-like molecular states associated with their mass spectra, where the constituent quark model is adopted by considering the $S$-$D$ wave mixing effect.
-Our numerical results suggest that the magnetic moment property can be considered as the effective physical observable to reflect the inner structures of these $B_c$-like molecular states.
-In particular, the magnetic moment property can be used to distinguish the $B_c$-like molecular states from the conventional $B_c$ mesonic states, which have the same quantum numbers and similar masses.
-Meanwhile, we extend our theoretical framework to discuss the transition magnetic moments and the corresponding radiative decay behaviors of the $B_c$-like molecular states.
-We expect that the present study can inspire the interest of experimentalist in exploring the electromagnetic properties of the $B_c$-like molecular states.
+In this work, we first perform a systematic study of the transition magnetic moments and the corresponding radiative decay behaviors of the $B_c$-like molecular states associated with their mass spectra, where the constituent quark model is adopted by considering the $S$-$D$ wave mixing effect.
+Our numerical results show that the radiative decay properties can be considered as the effective physical observable to reflect the inner structures of these $B_c$-like molecular states.
+Meanwhile, we also discuss the magnetic moments of the $B_c$-like molecular states, and we find that the magnetic moment properties can be used to distinguish the $B_c$-like molecular states from the conventional $B_c$ mesonic states, which have the same quantum numbers and similar masses.
+We expect that the present study can inspire the interest of the experimentalist in exploring the electromagnetic properties of the $B_c$-like molecular states, especially the radiative decay properties.